 Advisor: Determined by the college of the primary concentration.

 Graduation requirements include 128 hours with an overall GPA of 2.0, a 2.0 in the primary thematic concentration area (minimum 30 hours), and a 2.0 in the secondary thematic concentration area (minimum 18 hours).
-In addition, all University graduation requirements apply, including completing and passing 45 hours of upper-level coursework (courses numbered 250 and higher at Harding).
-At least one 400-level class or an approved 300-level alternate that is designated by the academic advisor is also required.
+In addition, all University graduation requirements apply, including completing and passing 45 hours of upper-level coursework (courses numbered 3000 and higher at Harding).
+At least one 4000-level class or an approved 3000-level alternate that is designated by the academic advisor is also required.
 This requirement may be met with the capstone course within the college or department of the primary concentration.
 A minor is not required.

 A summative experience is required as part of the BA in general studies.
 This summative experience may be fulfilled through existing primary or second major capstone courses, individual research project, practicum, internship or other suitable experience to be defined by the college of the primary area.

-This program of study may not be used as a second major or degree, but can be used as a primary major for Leadership and Ministry (second major only).
+This program of study may not be used as a second major or degree, but can be used as a primary major for any major designated as “second major only. (e.g. Applied Spanish or Leadership and Ministry).

-Courses from the Liberal Arts Program may not be used to meet primary and secondary requirements.
+Courses from the Liberal Arts Program may not be used to meet primary or secondary concentration requirements.
+Courses used to meet primary or secondary concentration requirements cannot be used to meet secondary major requirements.
 Any developmental course obligations are considered to be leveling work.